Data Skills for Reproducible Research (PGT) PSYCH5077

 Requirements of Entry

 Typically a 2:1 honours degree in psychology or related discipline.

 For the MSc Brain Sciences, at least a second class (2:2) honours degree in neuroscience, physiology, psychology or acceptable equivalent(s).

-Assessment consists of a reproducible report demonstrating all class skills.
-The specific content of the report will be independent of the specific content of the formative exercises.
+Assessment consists of two reproducible reports demonstrating all class skills.
+The specific content will be independent of the specific content of the formative exercises.
 The score for the reports will contribute 40% for the midterm report and 60% for the end of semester report.

 This course aims to teach students the basic principles of reproducible research and to provide practical training in data processing and analysis in the statistical programming language R.